-The EU Benchmark Regulation and the UK Benchmark Regulation
+The Benchmark Regulation

-The EU Regulation on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the " EU Benchmark Regulation") and the EU Regulation on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds as it forms part of domestic law by virtue of the EUWA (the "UK Benchmark Regulation") are key elements of the ongoing regulatory reform in the EU and UK, respectively.
-In addition to so-called "critical benchmarks" such as the London Interbank Offered Rate ("LIBOR") and the Euro Interbank Offered Rate ("EURIBOR"), other interest rates, foreign exchange rates, and indices, including equity, commodity and "proprietary" indices or strategies, will in most cases be within scope of the EU Benchmark Regulation and the UK Benchmark Regulation as "benchmarks" where they are used to determine the amount payable under, or the value of, certain financial instruments, and in a number of other circumstances.
+The EU Regulation on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmark Regulation") is a key element of the ongoing regulatory reform in the EU and has applied, subject to certain transitional provisions, since 1 January 2018.
+For the purposes of this risk factor, references to the Benchmark Regulation will include where applicable Regulation (EU) 2016/1011 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "UK Benchmark Regulation") which has applied in the UK since January 2021.
+The UK Benchmark Regulation among other things, applies to the provision of benchmarks and the use of a benchmark in the UK.
+Similarly, it prohibits the use in the UK by UK supervised entities of benchmarks of administrators that are not authorised by the FCA or registered on the FCA register (or, if non-UK based, not deemed equivalent or recognised or endorsed).

+In addition to so-called "critical benchmarks" such as the London Interbank Offered Rate ("LIBOR") in certain remaining settings of USD and the Euro Interbank Offered Rate ("EURIBOR"), other interest rates, foreign exchange rates, and indices, including equity, commodity and "proprietary" indices or strategies, will in most cases be within scope of the Benchmark Regulation as "benchmarks" where they are used to determine the amount payable under, or the value of, certain financial instruments (including Notes listed on an EU or UK regulated market or EU or UK multilateral trading facility ("MTF")), and in a number of other circumstances.

-The EU Benchmark Regulation and the UK Benchmark Regulation apply to the contribution of input data to a benchmark, the administration of a benchmark, and the use of a benchmark in the EU and UK, respectively.
-Amongst other things, the EU Benchmark Regulation and the UK Benchmark Regulation requires benchmark administrators in the EU and UK, respectively, to be authorised or registered as such and to comply with extensive requirements relating to benchmark administration.
-It also prohibits certain uses by UK supervised entities in the EU and UK, respectively, of (i) benchmarks provided by UK administrators which are not authorised or registered in accordance with the EU Benchmark Regulation and the UK Benchmark Regulation and (ii) benchmarks provided by administrators outside the EU and UK, respectively, where (A) the administrator's regulatory regime has not been determined to be "equivalent" to that of the EU and UK, respectively, (B) the administrator has not been recognised in accordance with the EU Benchmark Regulation and the UK Benchmark Regulation, and (C) the benchmark has not been endorsed in accordance with the EU Benchmark Regulation and the UK Benchmark Regulation and the UK Benchmark Regulation and the UK Benchmark Regulation.
+The Benchmark Regulation applies to the contribution of input data to a benchmark, the administration of a benchmark, and the use of a benchmark in the EU or the UK, as applicable.
+Amongst other things, the Benchmark Regulation requires EU or UK benchmark administrators to be authorised or registered as such and to comply with extensive requirements relating to benchmark administration.
+It also prohibits certain uses by EU or UK supervised entities of (i) benchmarks provided by EU or UK administrators which are not authorised or registered in accordance with the Benchmark Regulation and (ii) benchmarks provided by non-EU or non-UK administrators where (A) the administrator's regulatory regime has not been determined to be "equivalent" to that of the EU, (B) the administrator has not been recognised in accordance with the Benchmark Regulation, and (C) the benchmark has not been endorsed in accordance with the Benchmark Regulation.